 - Any sort of money spent on market analysis

-It’s important to be clear on what do not constitute start up costs.
-For one Research and Development costs cannot be deducted as a start up expense.
+It’s important to be clear on what does not constitute start-up costs.
+For one Research and Development costs cannot be deducted as a start-up expense.
 So unfortunately if you’re in the process of developing a new software or the cure for male pattern baldness, those costs cannot be deducted.
 Costs related to physical goods cannot be deducted either.
 Therefore, if you bought a new coffee machine, printer, or specialized piece of machinery, you cannot claim these as a start-up cost (but you can potentially deduct them as a Sec.
 179 Expense).

 Lastly, if you’re setting your new business up as a partnership, LLC, or corporation, the IRS will let you deduct an additional $5,000 related to the organization and registering of your business.
 This could include legal fees for drafting partnership agreements, filing fees for registering with the state, and accounting fees for establishing the organization.
 But again, this is strictly limited to the aforementioned business types so unless you plan on registering with your home state using one of these organizational structures, you won’t be able to capitalize on this additional deduction.